-The length of time needed to be considered for a car loan depends on the lender you’re working with.
-However, there are a few general guidelines that most subprime lenders stick to when it comes to auto loan approval.
+The length of employment time needed to be considered for a car loan depends on the lender you’re working with.
+However, there are a few general guidelines for employment that most subprime lenders stick to when it comes to auto loan approval.
+If you have poor credit, employment stability is a key factor in qualifying for a car loan.

 Generally, lenders require that a bad credit borrower be employed at their current job for at least six months, though one year is preferred.
 Additionally, lenders need to see that a potential borrower has at least three years of employment history, with no gaps lasting more than 30 days between jobs.